 Both of these things are important.
 Enduring hardship for Jesus’ name and pursuing holiness and right doctrine matter for a local church.
 Being a follower of Jesus – not to mention a spiritual leader – in our world is hard business.
 Jesus commends those who hold to the truth of Scripture without wavering, even – especially – when the world ridicules and persecutes us for holding to the truth.

 The bad, Rev. 2:4

 While the Ephesian church had some great things going for them, they had one monumental, glowing deficiency: “You have abandoned the love you had at first.”
 They were doing some good things, but they had taken their eyes off Jesus.
 Maybe they became a wonderful social club.
 Maybe they had all kinds of good ministries that helped people.
 But they were no longer serving King Jesus.

 The remedy and the danger, Rev. 2:5

-If not, however, He says, “I will come to you and remove your lampstand from its place.”
+If they do not, however, He says, “I will come to you and remove your lampstand from its place.”
 What does that mean, exactly?
-It means that He would remove His spirit from the church.
+It means He would remove His Spirit from the church.
 So, whatever they might continue to be, they would not be a New Testament church of the Lord Jesus Christ.

 This is the danger for any church that turns its back on God’s Word and their community.
 If you refuse to hold fast to the faith once for all delivered to the saints (Jude 1:3), Jesus will remove His presence from your church.
 Whatever you continue to be, your church will not be a New Testament church of the Lord Jesus Christ.

-For many churches that find themselves in need of replanting and revitalization, this is a good place to begin.
+Many churches find themselves in need of replanting and revitalization, and this is a good place to begin.
 Repent.
 Turn your eyes upon Jesus again.
 Rekindle your first love.